sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/03_net/net.md

 | `"command"` | The actual command to execute (the EXE file name). |
 | `"parameters"` | Specifies command line arguments. |

-*Note that the definition should be a valid JSON file (you should either use a forward slash or escape the backslash).*

 For more detailed information about the application definitions, see the [Configuration](../../../../developers/configuration/application/index.html#application_configuration-exe) documentation.

 *See the [.NET examples](https://github.com/Glue42/net-examples) on GitHub which demonstrate various [**Glue42 Enterprise**](https://glue42.com/enterprise/) features.*